GRIDAPPSD/app-deconfliction/service/README.md

 The run-deconfliction.sh wrapper script normally only shows diagnostic log output for the deconfliction pipeline process in the terminal where the wrapper script is invoked.
 However, each of the processes produces a log file that can either be viewed during the run (typically via "tail -f") or afterwards.
 These files are written to a log subdirectory--optimization-apps/log for the competing apps and deconfliction-pipeline/log for the pipeline process.
 If you are interested in the briefest of workflow progress output such as for a simple demonstration a "grep" for the ">>>" pattern will do the job.
 For example, to tail this workflow overview during a running simulation, change directory to deconfliction-pipeline/log and issue the command: tail -f deconfliction-pipeline.log | grep ">>>"

 Although the run-deconfliction.sh wrapper script starts a number of processes, some of them as background jobs, there is special logic that "traps" ctrl-C exits from the script and properly terminates all jobs associated with the deconfliction service such as competing apps.
 Note that in the case of a ctrl-C exit from the wrapper script that a GridLAB-D simulation that has been started will not be terminated and instead run to completion.

+August 2026 Note 1: The PuLP apps implemented with optimization-app-pulp.py is no longer compatible with the deconfliction pipeline due to some changes made late in FY25 and there not being a compelling reason to update this given that the paper and scalability task exclusively used CVXPY.
+Therefore the PuLP apps can only be run standalone currently.
+Neither optimization-app-cvxpy.py or optimization-app-csvxy-noreact.py are likely compatible either, just optimization-app-cvxpy-modular.py.
+Wrapper scripts though should only invoke the latter.

+August 2026 Note 2: It is easy to get caught by incompatible settings of realtime vs. non-realtime simulations between the JSON simulation config file and the self.realtimeFlag in the deconfliction pipeline and optimization app code.
+These must be consistent for the apps and pipeline to work.
+The Python code to update to change the self.realtimeFlag values are deconfliction-pipeline.py, optimization-app-cvxpy-modular.py, and optimizatoin-app-pulp.py (the latter only for running standalone since it doesn't work with the platform).

+August 2026 Note 3: The start_time setting in JSON simulation config files has be deliberately chosen to be properly divisible by the interval between optimizations given by self.optIntervalSec.
+For realtime simulations there is also a strange 5 second "offset" issue.
+Search for self.optIntervalSec in the optimization Python code for details regarding that.

 ## App Scalability Task